Tampa Bay Catholics and Evangelicals discuss the environment and disease outbreaks

 The virtual meeting discussed mutual concerns about global warming, air pollution, the role they play in the rise of certain diseases and ecumenical partnership.

-Our Creation Care teams enable committed Catholics to lead the charge to solve climate change—together.
+Creation Care teams enable committed Catholics to lead the charge to solve climate change—together.
 We achieve more together, and united action is at the heart of this program.

 Whether it’s a group from your parish, workplace, or school, your Creation Care team unites the people around you.
 You’ll work to make a difference, create more sustainable facilities, and advocate for faith-informed climate policies.
 Creation Care teams help transform your community to be, in Pope Francis’s words, “protectors of God’s gifts.”

 If you wish for your CCT to be listed on the map below, please let us know!
+We only add CCTs to the map after we have CCT leader's permission.

 In addition, your group will receive wrap-around support.
 We host conference calls and webinars to train and inspire you.
 We also provide Creation Care Teams with access to an exclusive Facebook group, where you can share resources and your successes and challenges.